EduardoAlvess/ProductSale/README.md

 3. Run the command 'docker container ls' and get the port of the container with the name 'product-sale-api'
 4. Access 'localhost:{container port}/swagger/index.html' in your browser to see the list of endpoints

+## Tips
+If you whant to delete the infos of MySQL and Redis when shutdown containers, try 'docker-compose down -v'.

+## Infos
+The API endpoints must be called using HTTPS.
+The requests body must be in JSON format.

 ## Documentation

 ### Products